cowie/simpleSDOHeroku/README.md

 Today, we're going to set up and deploy that application, along with wiring up the integration, in minutes.
 No code, no command line, no joke.

+ ###Disclaimer: This looks long, it actually isn't, it's just super detailed for you.
+Whole process ~5m.

 Setup
 -------------